cool-mcu/cetalib/README.md

 # cetalib Library for Arduino

-cetalib is an Arduino-based programming library that provides functions to make it easy to use all the features of the [CETA IoT Robot (Pico WH)](https://www.cool-mcu.com/pages/robot-kit)
+**cetalib** is an Arduino-based programming library that provides functions to make it easy to use all the features of the [CETA IoT Robot (Pico WH)](https://www.cool-mcu.com/pages/robot-kit)

 [<img src="./assets/pico-iot-robot-complete-hi-res.JPG?raw=true">](https://www.cool-mcu.com/pages/robot-kit)

 This robot and library support the learning objectives of our [RPi Pico Robotics and IoT Curriculum for Pre-University Educators](https://www.cool-mcu.com/bundles/rpi-pico-robotics-and-iot-curriculum-for-pre-university-educators).
 If you are a teacher and are interested in kick-starting your STEM curriculum, [contact us](mailto:info@cool-mcu.com) to enrol in the curriculum.

-## Primary Modules of the Library
+## Primary Modules in the Library
 * [board](https://github.com/cool-mcu/cetalib/blob/main/docs/board.md)
   * Provides functions to interact with the USER LED, USER SWITCH and USER POTENTIOMETER
 * [diffDrive](https://github.com/cool-mcu/cetalib/blob/main/docs/diffDrive.md)